abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

 RESTful APIs:
  * PROVIDE CRUD interface for api endpoints -- wherever applicable.
 - /api/<version-num>/users/ GET -- lists the users (only for admins (or if there's some feature in the future which shows community etc.
 - /api/<version-num>/users/ POST -- creates a new user
 - /api/<version-num>/users/ DELETE -- delete all users (only for admins)
-- /api/<version-num>/users/<id> GET -- gets info for user with user-id <id>
+- /api/<version-num>/users/<id> GET -- gets info for user with userid <id>
-- /api/<version-num>/users/<id> PATCH - update information for user with user-ide <id>
+- /api/<version-num>/users/<id> PATCH - update information for user with userid <id>
-- /api/<version-num>/users/<id> DELETE - deletes information for user with user-id <id>
+- /api/<version-num>/users/<id> DELETE - deletes information for user with userid <id>

 Persistence Mechanism